-Last week I was incredibly privileged to be invited into the Bank of England as guest speaker.
+Last week I was incredibly privileged to be invited into the Bank of England as a guest speaker.
 The focus of my talk was on sustainable high performance, with case studies from elite sport and other high performing areas to illustrate the concepts and strategies that I talked about.

 The audience (a particular section of the Bank) was large, diverse, and engaged in the talk really well.
 Made up of people who strive, work hard and aim to do a brilliant job, they were keen to understand how to ensure this is sustainable.